1.5 Professional Communication

 • In-person, by wearing employee identification, greeting clients with a warm hello and introducing yourself.

-• On the phone, by saying hello, the name of the Doctor’s office or department, then state your name and position.
+• On the phone, by saying hello, the name of the doctor’s office or department, then state your name and position.

 • Keep your tone of voice pleasant, and speech evenly paced, pitch and volume appropriate to what is being communicated.
 Enunciate clearly, and check that nonverbal body language is congruent with what is being spoken.